 AI made it possible to search for products based on voice.
 There are numerous brands like Kohl’s, Tesco, Costco, Walmart, and Target use either Amazon or Google AI-based technology and smart devices for serving customers.

 With the help of voice search, customers can simply add things they want to have in their shopping bag along with knowing estimated arrival time and current delivery status.

 Cortexica which is a London-based AI company has developed image recognition technology that provides 95% accuracy.
 American Eagle Outfitters is another company that offers visual search in its mobile application.
-AI certainly opening gates for mobile app development companies too for developing such applications.
+AI certainly opens gates for mobile app development companies too for developing such applications.

-No doubt, employing robots and AI-powered technology in stores will help in diminishing lines along with reducing the number of employees required while saving the operational costs too.
+No doubt, employing robots and AI-powered technology in stores will help in diminishing lines along with reducing the number of employees required while saving operational costs too.

 Not just gathering feedback and offering recommendations, the role of AI in retail can also detect the actual mood of the customers in the store.
 For this purpose, Walmart has presented facial recognition software.

-This is all about how the integration of Artificial Intelligence in retail market is changing the retail section be it in the form of applications or be it in the form of other devices.
+This is all about how the integration of Artificial Intelligence in the retail market is changing the retail section be it in the form of applications or be it in the form of other devices.

 If you are not using AI in retail for your retail business, it is nothing but a sin.
-If you want to stay ahead in the league, choosing AI as a top priority is must
+If you want to stay ahead in the league, choosing AI as a top priority is a must

 No doubt, investing in it is quite a lucrative investment that can give you valuable insights about your user’s buying habits and patterns while ultimately giving you the advantage of gaining great revenue.